 Here is where we really hit the mother load when it comes to patterns.
 This is the most common weight of yarn by far!
 For this yarn weight, the size H/5.0 mm hook is by far the most common.
 Nearly 48,000 patterns, versus size G/4.25 which has 31,000.

 Typically beginners start with the popular, common weight 4 yarn, so that is what makes the size H hook a decent one to start with for beginners, and makes it what most people recommend you start with.

-The most common hook for super bulky yarn is a N/P/10 mm hook.
-This is a vary large hook and typically does not come in a standard pack of hooks.
-This is not recommend to start because it takes more force and strength to crochet with the large hook and super bulky yarn, and it isn’t quite as easy to glide through.
+The most common hook for super bulky yarn is an N/P/10 mm hook.
+This is a very large hook and typically does not come in a standard pack of hooks.
+This is not recommended to start because it takes more force and strength to crochet with the large hook and super bulky yarn, and it isn’t quite as easy to glide through.